Woody Herman - Biography

 In 1946 Herman disbanded the group to move to California and deal with the family problems he was facing at the time, including his wife's alcoholism.
 This was unfortunate because by this time the band was making good money which was becoming increasingly rare for an orchestra that size.
 By the next year Herman was ready to begin the next phase of his career and formed what was known as The Second Herd.
 This incarnation was also known as the Four Brothers band named after the song, "Four Brothers", written by Jimmy Giuffre, as which displayed the signature sound of this news horn sections, which consisted of Giuffre as well as saxophonists Al Cohn, Zoot Sims, Stan Getz and Baritone player Serge Chaloff.
 They became well known for their complex close harmonies and solos which often would trade in rapid competition.
 The band started to develop into something new and amazing but the weight of financial burden began to take hold and prove to be too much for them to handle.
 All of the orchestras, other than Ellington and Count Basie, could not afford to pay so many musicians and the new style of bebop favored the small combo sound so many players left the large orchestras to pursue solo careers as leaders of their bands.
 This happened to the Four Brothers Band in 1949, the same year many orchestras collapsed.
 This is known as the year swing died.

-Herman continue to play well into the 80's but sometime in the 60's he had hired some bad accountants who caused Herman to owe so much money in back taxes that he had to continue performing, even after the death of his wife and his health had begun to deteriorate.
+Herman continued to play well into the 80's but sometime in the 60's he had hired some bad accountants who caused Herman to owe so much money in back taxes that he had to continue performing, even after the death of his wife and his health had begun to deteriorate.
 Woody Herman died in 1987 and is buried in Los Angeles.
 He passed the torch as bandleader and the orchestra continues to play his arrangements to this day.